The North Mayo Sculpture Trail

 The North Mayo Sculpture Trail (Tír Sáile) is the largest public arts project ever undertaken in Ireland.

-The general idea for the sculpture trail had its genesis in the discovery of the most extensive Neolithic site in the world at Céide Fields on the north Mayo coast.
-The sculptures were put in place during 1993, the year of the Mayo 5000, which was a year long cultural celebration inspired by the surviving human imprint in earth and stone on the Mayo landscape over fifty centuries.
+The Sculpture Trail had its genesis in the discovery of the most extensive Neolithic site in the world at Céide Fields on the north Mayo coast.
+1993 was the year of the Mayo 5000 cultural celebration inspired by the surviving human imprint in earth and stone on the Mayo landscape over fifty centuries.
 In many ways, north Mayo presented the perfect backdrop to an undertaking of this kind.
-The interwoven tapestry of the physical landscape and cultural heritage combined perfectly to provide inspiration for the artists in the creation of their work.
-The sculptures have very much added to rather than detracted from their settings.
+The interwoven tapestry of the physical landscape and cultural heritage combined perfectly to provide inspiration for the artists in the creation of their work and the sculptures have very much added to their settings.